irfanhakim-as/linux-wiki/topics/fish.md

 ### Description

-This details an example, ideal configuration and profile for the Fish shell.
+This details an example, ideal configuration or profile for the Fish shell.

 ### References